ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 ###Group Associations

-> Example of Python SDK iterating throguh all Groups associated with this Indicator:
+> Example of Python SDK iterating through all Groups associated with this Indicator:

 ```python
     for g_association in indicator.group_associations: